massimotisi/massimotisi.github.io/publications.md

 order: 0
 ---

-I have published more than 70 articles in peer-reviewed international conferences and journals.
-You can find the list of my publications in my page on [DBLP](http://dblp.uni-trier.de/pers/hd/t/Tisi:Massimo) and most of the pdfs in free access here.
+I have published more than 70 articles in peer-reviewed international conferences and journals (h-index: 21).

+You can find my publications on [DBLP](http://dblp.uni-trier.de/pers/hd/t/Tisi:Massimo) and some of the pdfs in free access here.
 <br/>
 <br/>